MicrosoftDocs/Viva/Viva/insights/personal/overview/mya-faq.md

 #### Q2.
 How do I control access to individual features in Viva Insights?

-To control access to certain features, Microsoft Global adminstrators can use the Viva feature access management platform.
+To control access to certain features, Microsoft Global administrators can use the Viva feature access management platform.
 [Learn more](../../org-team-insights/org-insights.md#control-access-to-insights-features).

 #### Q3.
 How can I pilot Viva Insights to a subset of users?